Edwin Jackson Jr.

 Jackson quickly established himself as the Tigers' number two starter, behind Cy Young Award candidate Justin Verlander, and was selected for the 2009 All-Star Game, in which he pitched an inning.
 He finished the year with a record of 13-9 with an excellent 3.62 ERA, the 7th best in the American League.
 He topped 200 innings and 150 strikeouts for the first time.
 After the season, he was traded to the Arizona Diamondbacks as part of a three-team blockbuster deal that brought Max Scherzer, Daniel Schlereth and Austin Jackson to the Tigers, Curtis Granderson to the Yankees, and Jackson and Ian Kennedy to the D-Backs.

 Jackson had a so-so start for the D-Backs in 2010, starting the season 5-5 with an ERA around 4.50.
-However, on June 25, he showed the form that made him an All-Star the previous year, as he pitched a no-hitter against the Tampa Bay Rays.
+On June 25, he showed the form that made him an All-Star the previous year, as he pitched a no-hitter against the Tampa Bay Rays.
 He needed 149 pitches to complete the game, but manager A.J.
-Hinch let him do it, figuring that the last-place D-Backs needed the lift that Jackson's performance could provide, and that he could give him extra rest later on to compensate.
-The final score was 1-0, and Jackson struggled with his control early, walking 7 batters over the first 3 innings and 8 overall, before settling down.
+Hinch let him do it, figuring the last-place D-Backs needed the lift that Jackson's performance could provide, and that he could give him extra rest later on to compensate.
+The final score was 1-0, and Jackson struggled with his control early, walking 7 batters over the first 3 innings and 8 overall before settling down.
 A month after that historic performance, on July 30, he was traded to the Chicago White Sox in return for two young pitchers, Daniel Hudson and David Holmberg.
 At that point, his record stood at 6-10, 5.16.
 Hudson caught fire for the D-backs after his arrival in Phoenix, going 7-1, 1.69 over the season's last two months, but Jackson did not do badly himself.
 In 11 starts for the Pale Hose, he went 4-2, with a solid 3.24 ERA over 11 starts, striking out 77 in 75 innings against only 18 walks.
 Overall, he was 10-12, 4.47, striking out 181 in 209.1 innings.
 He continued to pitch fairly well for the White Sox over the first half of 2011, going 7-7 with a 3.94 ERA in 19 starts.
 On July 27th, he was traded twice in the span of one day, first going to the Toronto Blue Jays along with 3B Mark Teahen in return for Ps Jason Frasor and Zach Stewart, and then being flipped to the St. Louis Cardinals in an 8-player trade that saw OF Colby Rasmus go to Toronto.
 At that point, still only 27, Jackson had already belonged to seven different organizations.
 He stayed with the Cardinals long enough to be part of the team that won the 2011 World Series, then became a free agent after the season.

 Jackson won a game for the Washington Nationals in April 2012, becoming the first pitcher since at least 1900 to win starts for seven different major league teams before age 29.
 He went 10-11, 4.03 in 31 starts for the Nats, pitching 189 2/3 innings.
 While he was not one of the team's top starters, he was given a chance to start a postseason game because of General Manager Todd Rizzo's controversial decision to shut down young ace Stephen Strasburg in mid-September in order to limit his innings pitched.
 Thus, Jackson got to start Game 3 of the NLDS against his previous team, the Cardinals on October 10th.
-He was roughed up, however, giving up 4 runs on 8 hits in 5 innings, and the Nationals lost the game, 8-0.
+He was roughed up, giving up 4 runs on 8 hits in 5 innings, and the Nationals lost the game, 8-0.
 He also pitched an inning in relief in Game 5, giving up another run.
 He became a free agent once again after the season, and on December 20th signed with the Chicago Cubs for four years and $52 million.

 - AL All-Star (2009)